Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 Moving forward, I plan to dive deeper into optimizing the performance of my code and improving my debugging skills to handle more complex C++ programs.
 I also want to explore new tutorials that could enhance the functionality of future projects.

 ---
+# Later in the week I worked on the 3 tutorials #

+**Tutorial 1: Button to LED Pulse Rate:**

+In this tutorial, I wrote and compiled code that changed the blinking period of an LED when a button was pressed.
+The goal was to control the pulse rate of the LED through button interactions.

+**Problem Faced:** Initially, the LED did not blink, and I quickly realized that the issue was with how I had connected the longer lead of the LED.
+The cathode (longer lead) was incorrectly positioned, which disrupted the circuit.
+After troubleshooting and correctly connecting it, the LED blinked as expected.
+This taught me the importance of precise wiring, especially when working with hardware components.

+---

 # Week 4 #